YacineBenzerga/IoT-real-time-anomaly-detection/README.md

 - (1 node) PostgreSQL(Timescale)
 - (1 node) Dash

->Follow the instructions in docs/pegasus.txt to create required clusters, install and start technologies
+-Follow the instructions in docs/pegasus.txt to create required clusters, install and start technologies

 >Required technologies per cluster
 -(Spark): aws, hadoop, spark
 -(Kafka): aws, hadoop, zookeeper, kafka

->Install Postgres with Timescale extension using(https://docs.timescale.com/latest/getting-started/installation/ubuntu/installation-apt-ubuntu)
+-Install Postgres with Timescale extension using(https://docs.timescale.com/latest/getting-started/installation/ubuntu/installation-apt-ubuntu)

+-Airflow scheduler can be installed on the master node of Spark-Cluster.Follow the instructions in `docs/airflow_install.txt` to install and launch the Airflow server.